 Over the last 2-3 years, the property market in London has been relativity unstable.
 Especially in comparison to the rest of the country.
 The COVID-19 pandemic saw Londoners flee to the green suburbs in west London (Acton and Hanwell).
 These areas have seen the most price growth across the capital with the average price rising by 12%.

 Those living in areas that share a postcode with an Elizabeth Line station will have seen an increase in development.
-This is party due to property developers staying ahead of the curve.
+This is partly due to property developers staying ahead of the curve.
 Ensuring to have housing complete to coincide with the opening of Crossrail.
-This is evident in areas such as Goodmayes which sit on the boarder of London and Essex.
+This is evident in areas such as Goodmayes which sit on the border of London and Essex.
 Prices in these areas have risen 120% since 2012.

-The Elizabeth Line is likely to have ongoing effect on house prices as Londoners enjoy the quicker and easier journeys to and from work.
+The Elizabeth Line is likely to have an ongoing effect on house prices as Londoners enjoy quicker and easier journeys to and from work.
 We might begin to see people leaving areas closer to the city centre and trade their high rent prices to a mortgage in a suburb.